This post may contain affiliate links. Click for complete disclosures.

 For as long as I've been married, my husband has been utterly obsessed with mozzarella sticks.
 Whenever we would go out to eat, he always got them if the restaurant had them on the menu.
 Fast forward to having our girls, and they would literally rock-paper-scissors at the table to see who got to eat the last one.

 But have you ever noticed that restaurants don't offer these magical little sticks gluten-free?
 I don't see why, well, okay, I do because they need a dedicated fryer which most places don't have.
 That's okay, though, because I'll keep making them at home.
 After all, as my husband says, mine "have more flavor."
-Which if you know him is a world of praise because he doesn't have to be gluten-free.
+If you know him is a world of praise because he doesn't have to be gluten-free.

 It's no wonder these never last long when I make them because they are seriously delicious!